Obiorachibuike/school_management/README.md

 ▶️ Running the Server

-Once .env is set up:
+Once .env is set up, start your server with:

 npm start

-The server will start on the port you specified (5000 by default).
-Use Postman, CURL, or any API tool to test the endpoints.
+The server will run on the specified port (5000 by default).
+You can use Postman, CURL, or any API tool to test the endpoints.

 ---

 🧪 Testing with Postman

-You can manually create these routes or import them:
+You can manually create these routes or import them into Postman.

 ➕ Add School